Jahnavi-2723/DSA_Practice/README.md

 - updating in this repository
 - Main language is used to be JAVA but changing it to C++.
 # DAY-1
-- Toady, i learnt how to preform input/output operations.
+- Today, i learnt how to preform input/output operations.
 - Variables, Operators in Cpp.